DreamerMind/blog/docs/posts/2025_introspection.md

     Making it public is a desired constraint to flesh it out more plainly.

 I am a father since two weeks and the priority of my life just changed forever.
-It's time to take a step back and think of my professional career.
+It's time to take a step back and think of what I achieved in this first part of my professional career.

 I am amazed by how fast time have passed.
 It has been 12 years already forging machine learning applications as a living.